-We hope this buyer's guide to big data in the cloud has been useful at providing valuable information about why big data is moving to the cloud, how savings and agility are achieved, and which data platforms offer specific advanced cloud capabilities.
+We hope this buyer's guide to Cloud Data Lake Platforms has been useful at providing valuable information about why data lakes are moving to the cloud, how savings and agility are achieved, and how data platforms offer specific advanced cloud capabilities.

-Qubole was founded by the creators of Hive and the leaders of the big data team at Facebook, who used automation to achieve mass adoption across usage types and technologies of big data enterprise-wide.
-We invite you to learn more about Qubole - a cloud-native platform for analytics, AI, and machine learning - at www.qubole.com.
+Qubole was founded by the creators of Hive and the leaders of the data lake team at Facebook, who used automation to achieve mass adoption across usage types and data lake technologies enterprise-wide.
+We invite you to learn more about Qubole - the Open Data Lake Company - at www.qubole.com.